-Your to-do list just got simpler, with help from Apple Remote Desktop 3.
-Whether ensuring your client Macs are running the latest version of Mac OS X or coordinating a company-wide software upgrade, youre just a few mouse-clicks away from finished.
+Your to-do list just got simpler, with help from Apple Remote Desktop.
+Whether ensuring that your client Mac computers are running the latest version of OS X or coordinating a companywide software upgrade, you’re just a few clicks away from “finished”.

-If your client Mac computers include more than a few notebooks that spend a lot of time on the road, no problem.
-The new AutoInstall feature lets you stage software for systems that are offline.
+If your client Mac computers include more than a few laptops that spend a lot of time on the road, no problem.
+The AutoInstall feature lets you stage software for systems that are offline.
 Once the system is back on the network, the software is automatically copied and installed.

 Power Copy lets you set the amount of network bandwidth the task may consume.
 It will also let you define user and group membership and permissions of the files on the remote computer.
 There is even an option to encrypt the data stream.
 And if Power Copy finds a duplicate copy of a file already on a system, it will alert you and give a variety of options.